-FIGURE 5: ENTIRE BYTE WRITE TRANSFER (1 BYTE, INCLUDES DELAY) BYTE WRITE WITH POLLING The byte write operations in the previous section were somewhat inefficient when writing large blocks of data all at once.
-One reason for this is that the delay used at the end of each operation was a calculated one based on the maximum characteristics of the 24LCXXB devices.
-But it is not uncommon for these devices to finish their write cycle before the maximum specified time.
-As such, using the previously shown delay method results in a period of time in which the EEPROM has finished writing, but the master is still waiting.
-In order to eliminate this extra period of time, and therefore operate much more efficiently, it is highly recommended to use the Acknowledge Polling feature.
-Since the 24LCXXB devices will not acknowledge during a write cycle, the device can continuously be polled until an ACK bit is received.
+ACKNOWLEDGE POLLING The data sheets for the 24XXXX series devices specify a write cycle time (Twc), but the full time listed is not always required.
+Because of this, using a measured write cycle delay is not always accurate, which leads to wasted time.
+Therefore, in order to transfer data as efficiently as possible, it is highly recommended to use the Acknowledge polling feature.
+Since the 24XXXX series devices will not acknowledge during a write cycle, the device can continuously be polled until an Acknowledge is received.
 This is done after the Stop condition takes place to initiate the internal write cycle of the device.
-Acknowledge Polling The process of acknowledge polling entails sending a Start condition and then a Write command to the EEPROM device, then simply checking to see if the ACK bit was received.
+Acknowledge Polling Routine The process of Acknowledge polling consists of sending a Start condition and then a Write command to the EEPROM device, then simply checking to see if the ACK bit was received.
 If it was not, then the device is still performing its write cycle.
-Figure 6 shows an example of acknowledge polling to check if a write operation has finished.
-In this example, the device did not acknowledge the poll (the ACK bit is high), which indicates that it has not yet completed the write cycle.
+Figure 5 shows an example of Acknowledge polling to check if a write operation has finished.
+In this example, the device did not Acknowledge the poll (the ACK bit is high), which indicates that the write cycle has not yet completed.

-FIGURE 6: ACKNOWLEDGE POLLING ROUTINE (SHOWING NO ACK BIT) Response to Acknowledge Polling Figure 7 shows the final acknowledge poll after a write operation, in which the device responds with an ACK bit, indicating that the write cycle has completed and the device is ready to continue.
+FIGURE 5: ACKNOWLEDGE POLLING ROUTINE (SHOWING NO ACK BIT) Response to Acknowledge Polling Figure 6 shows the final Acknowledge poll after a write operation, in which the device responds with an ACK bit, indicating that the write cycle has completed and the device is ready to continue.